 - Your system is frequently running: It’s normal to have air conditioning running for long periods on hot summer days.
 What’s not normal is for it to kick on constantly every day and night due to restricted airflow from dirty filters, coils, or air ducts.

 - Poor airflow: Low airflow can cause your unit to struggle to keep up.
-This can be a minor issue, such as cleaning the ducts or replacing the air filter, or it can involve the compressor, which is a little more complicated.
+This can be a minor issue, such as cleaning the air ducts or replacing the air filter, or it can involve the compressor, which is a little more complicated.

 - Strange noises: Not every sound is a cause for alarm, but there are several that one shouldn’t ignore.
-Rattling can mean something is loose in the motor or blower while hissing can be a refrigerant line or a valve leak.
+Rattling can mean something is loose in the motor or blower, while hissing can be a refrigerant line or a valve leak.

 - High energy bill: Energy bills fluctuate, but anything unusual can be more than seasonal spikes.
 Higher-than-average energy bills indicate anything from a faulty thermostat to clogged filters or a refrigerant leak.